spiral/docs/docs/en/testing/http.md

 )->get('/users');
 ```

 The session is often used to maintain state for the currently authenticated user.
-This is why the Spiral Framework
+This is why Spiral provides
-provides a `withActor` method that makes it easy to authenticate a given user as the current user during testing.
+a `withActor` method that makes it easy to authenticate a given user as the current user during testing.

 This method allows you to quickly and easily set the authenticated user for a test, by passing an instance of a user
 object to the method.